Quebec lost almost $1 billion on COVID-19 protective equipment: auditor general

 -

+'I’ve gotten 60 so far': Ottawa woman targets anti-trans stickers in ByWard Market

+In Ottawa’s ByWard Market, cryptic messages are showing up; posted on poles and garbage bins.

-Watson 'wouldn't rule out' possibility of hospital levy on tax bills to fund new Civic Campus
+Watson 'wouldn't rule out' possible tax levy to help pay for new Civic Campus

 Ottawa mayor Jim Watson says he wouldn’t rule out the possibility that a hospital levy could show up on municipal tax bills in the future to help fund the new Ottawa Hospital Civic Campus.